h2oai/tutorials/Driverless AI/natural-language-processing-tutorial-sentiment-analysis /natural-language-processing-tutorial-sentiment-analysis.md

      - **Character embeddings**

-     Natural language processing is complex as the language is hard to understand given small data and different languages.Targeting languages like Japanese, Chinese where characters play a major role, we have character level embeddings in our recipe as well.
+     Natural language processing is complex as the language is hard to understand given small data and different languages.
+Targeting languages like Japanese, Chinese where characters play a major role, we have character level embeddings in our recipe as well.

      In character embeddings, each character gets represented in the form of vectors rather than words.
 Driverless AI uses character level embeddings as input to CNN models and later extract class probabilities to feed as features for downstream models.
 This gives the ability to work in languages other than English also.
 In case of languages like Japanese, Chinese etc where there is no concept of words, character embeddings will be useful.

 - **BERT/DistilBERT Models for Feature Engineering:**

 BERT and [DistilBERT](https://arxiv.org/abs/1910.01108) models can be used for generating embeddings for any text columns.
-These pretrained models are used to get embeddings for the text followed by Linear/Logistic Regression to generate features that can then be used for any downstream models in Driverless AI.
+These pre-trained models are used to get embeddings for the text followed by Linear/Logistic Regression to generate features that can then be used for any downstream models in Driverless AI.

 - **PyTorch Transformer Architecture Models (eg. BERT) as Modeling Algorithms:**